Chief Master Sergeant of the Space Force: History

 The inaugural chief master sergeant of the Space Force, Chief Master Sergeant Roger A. Towberman, was sworn in on 3 April 2020, having previously served as the command chief master sergeant of the Air Force Space Command, and concurrently serving as the senior enlisted leader of the United States Space Command.
 In addition to being the first chief master sergeant of the Space Force, he is also the second member of the Space Force and its first enlisted member.

 The position was originally known as the senior enlisted advisor of the Space Force (SEASF) from 3 April 2020 until it was renamed on 1 February 2021 to chief master sergeant of the Space Force (CMSSF).

-In 2023, five chief master sergeants were considered to replace Towberman who is slated to retire.
+In 2023, five chief master sergeants were considered to replace Towberman, who was slated to retire.
 They went through a series of tests, which included an interview by an occupational psychologist, a mock U.S. Congress testimony, a mock town hall with airmen, and an interview with senior Space Force officials, that would guide General B. Chance Saltzman's selection.
 On May 5, 2023, Saltzman selected John F. Bentivegna to replace Towberman and serve as the second chief master sergeant of the Space Force.
 His assignment was announced on May 8, 2023.